tim-schilling/debug-tutorial/docs/lab1.md

 incorrectly assumed a bug could not be in a component only to find that your assumption was wrong?
 Why were you so confident in that assumption?
 How can you learn to hold these opinions more loosely in the future?

+---

+Good work!

+I hope you were able to find something to take away from this lab.
+Proceed to [Lab 2](docs/lab2.md).